mmxgn/sprl-spacy/README.md

 ## Usage

 1. Clone this repository where you want to use it.
-2. Download the two models from the [releases](https://github.com/mmxgn/sprl-spacy/releases) page
+2. Download the two models from the [releases](https://github.com/mmxgn/sprl-spacy/releases) page and put them in the `models/` directory.
 3. Import `spacy` and `sprl` and use them like the following example: